pigovsky/ugcc-people/README.md

 # Ukrainian Greek Catholic Church People (Social Network)

-The UGCC People network facilitates people asking other people questions related to the life of their local parishes.
+The "UGCC People" network facilitates people asking other people questions related to the life of their local parishes.

 The questions include but not limited to Holy Mass schedule and how people take care of their children.

 The UGCC People does not aim at replacing any other content-reach and feature-full social network like Facebook or messenger like WhatsApp.
 These monstrous social networks contain all kinds of info about everything.

-Current network, on the other hand, aims at facilitating finding proper people and info in that "everything about everything" world of the existing general-purpose social networks and messengers.
+Current network, on the other hand, helps to find proper people and info in that "everything about everything" world of the existing general-purpose social networks and messengers.

 ## API

 ### API1.
 Login

-User asks a chat-bot in some third-party messenger app for a one-time password (OTP).
+User asks a chat-bot in some third-party messenger app like WhatsApp or Telegram for a one-time password (OTP).
 That OTP should be used in the following API:

 `POST /api/v1/login`